aws-samples/aws-cloudwan-workshop-code/terraform/README.md

 * Clone the repository
 * Modify *variables.tf* and *locals.tf* in the project root directory if there are any changes needed to the VPCs/Subnets/Security Groups/VPC Endpoints related configuration.
 The defaults would create required VPCs and other resources in **us-west-2** and **eu-north-1** AWS Regions.
-* If you want to test out the code outside the lab instructions, you will find the Cloud WAN policy in the *cloudwan\_policy.tf* file, the AWS Network Firewall policies in the *firewall\_policies.tf* file, and the rest of resources related to the architecture in *main.tf*.
+* If you want to test out the code outside the lab instructions, you will find the Cloud WAN policy in the *cloudwan\\_policy.tf* file, the AWS Network Firewall policies in the *firewall\\_policies.tf* file, and the rest of resources related to the architecture in *main.tf*.
 * Initialize Terraform using `terraform init`.

 ## Following the lab instructions

 **NOTE**: The final state of both workshop labs is codified in this repository.
 However, some pieces are commented so the first `terraform apply` will create only the initial architecture when starting Lab 1.

-* To follow the workshop, you can either use the AWS Management console as indicated in the workshop instructions, or uncomment the sections required (as explained below).
-* To create the whole architecture in one deployment and use `terraform apply`
+To create the whole architecture in one deployment, uncomment all the commented lines and use `terraform apply`

 ### Lab 1 - Build a global, segmented network with central egress

 * Step 1 - *Create/Review JSON for Core Network Policy*.
 Nothing to do here, everything is built with the first deployment.
 * Step 2 - *Update Core Network Policy*.
-This section updates the Core Network policy with the *attachment\_policies*.
-In *cloudwan\_policy.tf*, **uncomment lines 48 to 88**
+This section updates the Core Network policy with the *attachment\\_policies*.
+In *cloudwan\\_policy.tf*, **uncomment lines 48 to 88**
   * Understand how the [Core Network policy data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/networkmanager_core_network_policy_document) works, as it is used to simplify the definition of the policy - rather than using a JSON file.
 * Step 3 - *Create attachments*.
 This section attaches the Spoke and Inspection VPCs to the Core Network.
-  * In *main.tf*, **uncomment lines 61 - 64, 72 - 80, 94 - 97, 111 - 120, 188 - 191, 199 - 207, 221 - 224, 238 - 247**.
+  * In *main.tf*, **uncomment lines 59 - 62, 70 - 76, 90 - 93, 107 - 115, 120 - 140, 167 - 170, 178 - 184, 198 - 201, 215 - 223, 228 - 248**.
   * In *outputs.tf*, **uncomment 29, 30, 34 and 35**.
   * The VPC resources are handled by the following [VPC module](https://registry.terraform.io/modules/aws-ia/vpc/aws/latest), and the AWS Network Firewall resource (and some routing in the Inspection VPCs) by the [AWS Network Firewall module](https://registry.terraform.io/modules/aws-ia/networkfirewall/aws/latest), both created and maintained by AWS.
 Take some time to check the module and understand how the different resources are defined.
 * Step 4 - *Update Core Network Policy for routing*.
 Now we are adding more information to the Core Network policy, related to the routing from the Spoke VPCs to the Inspection VPCs.
-In *cloudwan\_policy.tf*, **uncomment lines 104 to 132**.
+In *cloudwan\\_policy.tf*, **uncomment lines 104 to 132**.
 * Step 5 - *Update VPC Route tables*.
 Configuring the VPC routes to point to the Core Network attachment.
-In *main.tf*, **uncomment lines 65 - 67, 98 - 100, 192 - 194, 225 - 227**.
+In *main.tf*, **uncomment lines 63 - 65, 94 - 96, 171 - 173, 202 - 204**.
 * Step 6 - *Perform tests to validate configuration*.
 Nothing to do here, follow the lab instructions.

 ### Lab 2 - Federate with AWS Transit Gateway

 * Step 1 - *Core Policy Updates*.
 We need to update the Core Network policy to include the "legacy" infrastructure (TGW and Legacy VPC).
-In *cloudwan\_policy.tf*, **uncomment lines 39 - 46, 90 - 102, and 134 - 142**.
+In *cloudwan\\_policy.tf*, **uncomment lines 39 - 46, 90 - 102, and 134 - 142**.
 * Step 2 - *TGW Peering*.
 Create TGW peering to Cloud WAN in both Regions.
 The console creates in the same workflow the peering, TGW policy table, and associates the policy table to the peering; here we need to create all those resources.
-In *main.tf*, **uncomment lines 410 - 434, and 549 - 573**.
+In *main.tf*, **uncomment lines 346 - 369, and 469 - 492**.
 * Step 3 - *TGW Attachments*.
 Create the TGW route table attachments in Cloud WAN (in both Regions).
-  * In *main.tf* file, **uncomment lines 436 - 451, and 575 - 590**.
+  * In *main.tf* file, **uncomment lines 372 - 386, and 495 - 509**.
   * In *outputs.tf* file, **uncomment lines 31 and 36**.
 * Step 4 - *Update VPC and TGW Route Tables*.
 In this section, we have to create the VPC routing in the Legacy VPCs to communicate to the Transit Gateway.
-In *main.tf* file, **uncomment lines 326 - 328, and 465 - 467**.
+In *main.tf* file, **uncomment lines 277 - 279, and 400 - 402**.
   * Take your time to understand how the [VPC module](https://registry.terraform.io/modules/aws-ia/vpc/aws/latest) works, and how it abstracts the creation of TGW and Cloud WAN attachments (and routing to them).
 * Step 5 - *Validation*.
 Nothing to do here, follow the lab instructions.